Identity (object-oriented programming)

-In object-oriented programming, object-oriented design and object-oriented analysis, the identity of an object is its being distinct from any other object, regardless of the values of the objects' properties.
-Having identity is a fundamental property of objects.

-This is closely related to the philosophical concept of identity.
+In object-oriented programming, analysis and design, object identity is the fundamental property of every object that it is distinct from other objects.
+Objects have identity – are distinct – even when they are otherwise indistinguishable, i.e. equal.
+In this way, object identity is closely related to the philosophical meaning.

 Identity and references

 A reference can be used to refer to an object with a specific identity.
 A reference contains the information that is necessary for the identity property to be realized in the programming language, and allows access to the object with the identity.
 A type of a target of a reference is a role.
 Typically, references are isomorphic to memory addresses.
 However, multiple such references can refer to the same object, if some form of address mapping is present (virtual addresses / page tables / memory segments).

 Object identity is less useful as a semantic concept in environments or situations in which the structure of objects is not encapsulated, and two objects are considered to be the same object based on having identical properties, even if they are not actually the same physical instance (structural equivalence).
 However, object identity can nevertheless provide optimization.
 A function which tests whether two arguments are the same object can quickly short circuit to an affirmative answer if the two arguments have the same identity (are references to the same instance).
 Only if the argument are distinct objects do the individual properties need to be considered to determine equality, which is a more expensive operation.
 For instance, bignum integers may be heap-allocated objects such that two bignums are considered to be the same if they represent the same number.
 It might be a waste of machine cycles in the equality function not to take advantage of the discovery that the two arguments being compared are references to the same bignum.